luvnft/podsearch/README.md

 - [ ] Make MeiliSearch production probably.
 - [ ] Add word, by, word, highlighting during playback
 - [ ] Download all podcats (should be)...
+- [ ] Fix device issue
+- [ ] The main goal of the website is to be the Shazam for podcast clips.
+Therefore we are not going to expand upon the search functionality beyond its main purpose.
+- [ ] Skal være mulig å paste en link til youtube/tiktok/ehatever side og få svarer på hvilken episode det kommer fra